crosezhang/cg-final-project/README.md

 ## This project utilizes a dual-method approach to accurately identify contaminants in sequencing data.

 It integrates the Kraken algorithm, which relies on reference databases, with the database-independent algorithm PhylOligo.
 By analyzing sequencing reads, Kraken constructs a taxonomic profile to flag potential contaminants.
 Concurrently, PhylOligo develops a distance matrix to compute relations between sequencing reads.
 Our program leverages these outputs to pinpoint potential contaminants.
 The program cross-references the findings from analyzing each of the outputs to identify high-confidence contaminants.
 Additionally, it conducts an analysis of the sequences flagged by both methods, providing insights into the reliability and correlation of the outcomes from these distinct approaches.
+We utilized [KrakenUniq](https://github.com/fbreitwieser/krakenuniq/tree/master) and [PhylOligo](https://github.com/itsmeludo/PhylOligo) in addition to using some of the PhylOligo source code in our python analysis file as the conda package itself wasn't working in some parts.
+We have labeled these parts in our code (lines 204-234)

 ## Creating test fasta files:
 input requires a main genome file and a contaminant genome file